Web-Dev-Taz/numbergame-appjs-notailwind/README.md

 # JavaScript Logic Project

+See the comments in the app.js file for an expaination

 Built with Tailwindcss for responsiveness :)